What is theology? How do we do it, and why? Exploring Christian thinking on Jesus Christ, God, the Trinity, salvation, creation, and the last things.

 - Learning Outcomes

-- This paper has two broad learning outcomes.
-Students who successfully complete it
+This paper has two broad learning outcomes.
+Students who successfully complete it will be:

-that is responsible and coherent.
-In particular, this means
+a way that is responsible and coherent.
+In particular, this means:

 - Understanding the principal teachings of Christian faith